Reshoo-Nehru/Web_design/README.md

 # Web_design
-A landing page for healthcare app designed by Reshoo Nehru
+A landing page for healthcare app designed by Reshoo Nehru using Html and CSS